mondeja/leptos-fluent/book/src/languages.md

 - `es-ES` is built with the name `"Español (España)"` because it's defined as an [ISO 639-1 code] and a region code.

-This standard enforces that an user will always be able to select their language in their own language, and not in the current language of the application.
+This enforces that an user will always be able to select their language in their own language, and not in the current language of the application.

 ```admonish abstract title='Order'
 The order of the languages will be defined based on the alphabetical